 In "Xuthal of The Dusk", also known as "The Slithering Shadow", Conan comes face-to-face with an Eldritch Abomination.
 At first, he wants to flee.
 He then sees that it's frisking his love interest of the story with its tentacles.
 Cue awesomeness as Conan precedes to tear into the beast with his saber and poniard.
 Did You Just Punch Out Cthulhu? much?

-Conan himself in general, as he's continued to be a part of pop culture and literature seventy five years after his last original story, may be one of the first fantasy heroes, and is the origin of Heroic Fantasy and Sword And Sorcery.
+Conan himself in general, as he's continued to be a part of pop culture and literature seventy five years after his last original story, may be one of the first fantasy heroes, and is the origin of 'sword and sorcery' and the so-called 'low' Heroic Fantasy.

 Conan's return to Aquilonia after he escapes capture in 'The Scarlet Citadel'.
-He arrives on this mystical bird thing, grabs the supposed "rightful heir" and chucks him into a crowd of displeased citizens, right before rounding up an army to kick the crap out of the other invaders.
+He arrives on the back of a magically conjured beast, grabs the supposed "rightful heir" and chucks him into a crowd of displeased citizens, right before calling all his loyalists together to kick the crap out of the other invaders.
 You can just hear the song "Holding Out For A Hero" being sung in your head while this is going on.

 Conan: I found Aquilonia in the grip of a pig like you—one who traced his genealogy for a thousand years.
 The land was torn with the wars of the barons, and the people cried out under oppression and taxation.
 Today no Aquilonian noble dares maltreat the humblest of my subjects, and the taxes of the people are lighter than anywhere else in the world.
 What of you?
 Your brother, Amalrus, holds the eastern half of your kingdom, and defies you.
 And you, Strabonus, your soldiers are even now besieging castles of a dozen or more rebellious barons.
 The people of both your kingdoms are crushed into the earth by tyrannous taxes and levies.
 And you would loot mine—ha!
 Free my hands and I'll varnish this floor with your brains!